wheat2021/Roo-Code-Docs-cn/docs/advanced-usage/available-tools/use-mcp-tool.md

    - The system selects the appropriate transport mechanism:
      - `StdioClientTransport`: For communicating with local processes via standard I/O
      - `SSEClientTransport`: For communicating with HTTP servers via Server-Sent Events
+     - `StreamableHTTPClientTransport`: For communicating with HTTP servers via Streamable HTTP Events
    - A request is sent with validated server name, tool name, and arguments
    - Communication uses the `@modelcontextprotocol/sdk` library for standardized interactions
    - Request execution is tracked with timeout handling to prevent hanging operations